jeffufpost/shazam_downloader/README.md

 ## Usage

+You will only need to do the following once since the cookie set by Shazam is used for many years

 * Go to https://www.shazam.com and log into your account
 * Open developper mode (Ctrl, Shift, C) and look at the cookie it created
 * Copy the values for "codever" and "inid"